 People in various countries do raspberries gardening to use raspberry leaves for different home remedies.
-The most common among them is to treat morning sickness, improve digestion, and to rinse throat.
+The most common among them is to treat morning sickness, improve digestion, and rinse the throat.

 The raspberry fruit is a good source of fiber, and it contains an abundant amount of vitamin C. The raspberry seeds contain vitamin E, which has several health benefits.

 Several new research on raspberries suggests that it has cancer-preventing properties.
-The presence of ellagic acid in the red raspberries inhibits the growth of cancerous cells and promotes the healthy cell count.
+The presence of ellagic acid in the red raspberries inhibits the growth of cancerous cells and promotes a healthy cell count.

 Varieties of Raspberries

 Raspberries are also known as brambles.
 The season and color of the fruit determine the raspberry classification.
 Primocane and Floricane are the two main ways raspberries are classified.